 Alt2.
 Include concurrently with but outside unified TCI framework

-Proposal 1.A: On Rel.17 unified TCI framework, support common TCI state update and activation across a set of configured CCs:
+Proposal 1.A: On Rel.17 unified TCI framework, support common TCI state update and activation to provide common QCL information and/or common UL TX spatial filter(s) across a set of configured CCs:

-The above applies for intra-band CA
+The above applies to intra-band CA

+The above applies to joint DL/UL and separate DL/UL beam indications

-Working assumption: The above also applies to inter-band CA (pending further confirmation from, e.g. RAN4)
+FFS: The above also applies to inter-band CA

+FFS: sharing a single RRC TCI state pool for the set of configured CCs

-Proposal 1.B: On Rel.17 unified TCI framework, to accommodate the case of separate beam indication for UL and DL, support Alt2-2 as described in the RAN1#102-e agreement, that is:
+Proposal 1.B: On Rel.17 unified TCI framework, to accommodate the case of separate beam indication for UL and DL:

 Utilize two separate TCI states, one for DL and one for UL.

+FFS: Contents of separate UL TCI state

 For the separate DL TCI (note: taken straight from the joint TCI definition agreed in RAN1#102-e):

-The source reference signal(s) in M TCIs provide common QCL information at least for UE-dedicated reception on PDSCH and all or subset of CORESETs in a CC
+The source reference signal(s) in M TCIs provide common QCL information at least for UE-dedicated reception on PDSCH and all of CORESETs in a CC

 For the separate UL TCI (note: taken straight from the joint TCI definition agreed in RAN1#102-e):

-The source reference signal(s) in N TCIs provide a reference for determining common UL TX spatial filter(s) at least for dynamic-grant/configured-grant based PUSCH, all or subset of dedicated PUCCH resources in a CC,
+The source reference signal(s) in N TCIs provide a reference for determining common UL TX spatial filter(s) at least for dynamic-grant/configured-grant based PUSCH, all of dedicated PUCCH resources in a CC,

 Optionally, this UL TX spatial filter can also apply to all SRS resources in resource set(s) configured for antenna switching/codebook-based/non-codebook-based UL transmissions

-The UL TCI state is taken from another pool of TCI states than the DL TCI state
+FFS: Whether the UL TCI state is taken from a common or separate TCI state pool from DL TCI state

+FFS: Whether Rel.17 supports TCI configured for single channel (e.g. PDSCH only, single CORESET)

+Note: This does not preclude the type of UE supporting only 1 beam tracking loop, i.e. UE reports value of 1 in UE FG 2-62.

 Proposal 1.C: On Rel.17 unified TCI framework, based on theRAN1#102-e agreement the following is supported for both joint DL/UL TCI and separate DL/UL TCI: